ropensci-archive/Rclean/ropensci/rclean_technote.md

 -- R.C.
 Martin in *Clean Code*

-Data analysis can be messy and complicated, so it's no wonder that the code often reflects this.
+Data analysis can be messy and complicated.
+Because of project complexities and time contraints, analytial software often reflects these challenges.
 "What did I measure?
 What analyses are relevant to them?
 Do I need to transform the data?
 What's the function for the analysis I want to run?"
 In addition, although many researchers see the value in learning to write software, the entry level is still exceedingly high.
 The `R` language has become very popular among scientists and analysts because of the lower threshold, which is good in that it empowers science.
 The downside is that learning to create good